 Finding Inspiration for the Best Homemade Bread Recipe

-Lisa from Farmhouse on Boone has been a pioneer in the bread-making space.
+Lisa from Farmhouse on Boone has been a huge inspiration for baking bread.
 She mentioned that when she started making sourdough bread, she simply replaced the yeast in her regular recipes with a sourdough starter.
-This got my wheels turning—how could I adapt a bread recipe I already loved to fit all of my baking needs?
+This got my wheels turning on how i could adapt a bread recipe I already loved to fit all of my baking needs?

-I started with a classic French bread recipe from Mels Kitchen.
+I started with a classic French bread recipe.
 With just a small adjustment to the amount of flour, I created a homemade bread recipe that is versatile enough for multiple uses.
-By removing just half a cup of flour, I ended up with a dough that is soft and fluffy for homemade cinnamon rolls yet sturdy enough for sandwich loaves.

 This homemade bread recipe is my go-to for: